paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 3. distributionBarrier - An extension of distributionMemory which shows how to use a barrier within the task manager.
 4. distributionComplex - A complex example that demonstrates many aspects of the task manager, including custom serialization of complex objects that are not trivially copyable, and movement of a RoFIBot orchestrated by the leader module.
 5. distributionSerializable - A simple example showcasing how to serialize custom, not trivially copyable data to be sent over the task manager.
+6. distributionBlockingTasks - A simple example for two modules that showcases blocking task semantics and priorities.
+7. distributionBlockingMemory - A simple example showing off blocking read operations on a custom memory implementation.

 <hr>